coingaming/elixir-test/README.md

 *@spec deposit(user :: String.t, amount :: number, currency :: String.t) :: {:ok, new_balance :: number} | banking_error*

-- Increases user's balance of given `currency` by `amount` value
+- Increases user's balance in given `currency` by `amount` value
-- Returns `new_balance` of user in given format
+- Returns `new_balance` of the user in given format

 *@spec withdraw(user :: String.t, amount :: number, currency :: String.t) :: {:ok, new_balance :: number} | banking_error*

-- Decreases user's balance of given `currency` by `amount` value
+- Decreases user's balance in given `currency` by `amount` value
-- Returns `new_balance` of user in given format
+- Returns `new_balance` of the user in given format

 *@spec get_balance(user :: String.t, currency :: String.t) :: {:ok, balance :: number} | banking_error*

-- Returns `balance` of user in given format
+- Returns `balance` of the user in given format

 *@spec send(from_user :: String.t, to_user :: String.t, amount :: number, currency :: String.t) :: {:ok, from_user_balance :: number, to_user_balance :: number} | banking_error*

-- Decreases `from_user`'s balance of given `currency` by `amount` value
+- Decreases `from_user`'s balance in given `currency` by `amount` value
-- Increases `to_user`'s balance of given `currency` by `amount` value
+- Increases `to_user`'s balance in given `currency` by `amount` value
 - Returns `balance` of `from_user` and `to_user` in given format

 ### Performance

-In every single moment of time the system should handle 10 or less operations for every individual user (it means user is string passed as first argument to API functions).
-If there is any new operation for user and he still has 10 operations in pending state - new operation should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10.
+In every single moment of time the system should handle 10 or less operations for every individual user (user is a string passed as the first argument to API functions).
+If there is any new operation for a user and he/she still has 10 operations in pending state - new operation should immediately return `too_many_requests_to_user` error until number of requests for this user decreases < 10.